 Sign into your Twitter account first.

 Click on your profile picture from the top right side.
 Choose Settings and Privacy from the options.

 Now you’re on the Accounts tab.

-Google and Facebook allow you to store minimum ten backup codes for accessing your account even without the phone.
+Google and Facebook allow you to store ten backup codes in the local storage for accessing the accounts even without your phone.
 In Twitter, you can create maximum one backup code at a time for the same purpose.
 But you are able to use Twitter official mobile apps to quickly generate login codes in a few clicks.